 The preceding examples show how automatic processing can result in both advantages and disadvantages in everyday life.
 One result is that the link between our brain functions and the behaviors tied with our social surroundings can be contradictory at times, a thought-provoking event that generates a slew of further concerns.

 Benefits of Controlled Processing

 Controlled cognition is a methodical, purposeful, specific, and deliberative consciousness that has a clearly intentional cognitive impact on human action.
 With controlled processing, people also have the right intention to perform deliberate activities.
-They can recall facts from memory with concentration in a regulated way.
+They can recall facts from memory with a concentration in a regulated way.

 Controlled processing requires your full attention and concentration on the task at hand.
 It requires you to reflect on your goals or what you hope to achieve from them.
 Consider athletes, for example.
 Their training is focused on making progress and increasing their endurance, strength, technique, and accuracy.
-Training that yields beneficial outcomes necessitates that the exact movements be carried out with accuracy, which, in turn, necessitates controlled processing.
+Training that yields beneficial outcomes necessitate that the exact movements be carried out with accuracy, which, in turn, necessitates controlled processing.
 To achieve the optimum results, even movements that are ingrained in our instinctive processing must be purposefully brought back into controlled processing.

 In a workplace, controlled processing requires focus and self-reflection of whatever action an employee is performing.
 This not only ensures safety in the workplace but also ensures quality control and lowers the risk of errors.

 In an educational environment, controlled processing is critical to understanding complex concepts.
 Students use controlled processing to memorize for tests and exams.
 Without controlled processing, they might find it difficult to retain useful and pertinent information.